miikapaal/miikapaal.github.io/index.md

 # About Me

-I am a Senior Researcher at the [VATT Institute for Economic Research](https://vatt.fi/en/frontpage).
+I am a Senior Researcher at the [VATT Institute for Economic Research](https://vatt.fi/en/frontpage) (Helsinki, Finland) and a Research Affiliate at [ROCKWOOL Foundation Berlin](https://www.rfberlin.com/) (RFBerlin).

 I work on topics in Labor, Public, and Health Economics.

 I received my PhD in Economics from Stockholm University in October 2024.